 |RFP applications due

 Applications must be submitted using the online application form below by 4 p.m.
 Central Time on Thursday, January 7, 2021.
 All instructions must be followed as laid out in the RFP and Application.
 Incomplete applications will be rejected and not evaluated.
 Do not provide any materials that are not requested in the RFP, as such materials will not be considered nor evaluated.

 Step 2: Submit required forms by email

-These required forms should be submitted separately by email to email@example.com.
-Applicants must submit the following attachements in order for the application to be considered complete.
+These required forms should be submitted separately by email to firstname.lastname@example.org.
+Applicants must submit the following attachments in order for the application to be considered complete.